How should I introduce foods?

 Quantity and frequency

 Your baby’s appetite is your best guide to knowing how much food he needs.
-The quantity will depend on how much milk he drinks and will vary with his growth rate.
+The quantity will depend on how much milk he drinks and will vary depending on his rate of growth.

-You could, for example, give him two or three meals a day.
-Depending on how much he eats, you could add snacks between meals.
+You could, for example, start by giving him two or three meals a day.
+Then depending on how much he eats, you could add snacks in between meals.

 By around 1 year of age, your child will be able to adopt a more regular schedule for meals (breakfast, lunch, supper) and snacks (between meals and at night, as needed).